mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 data object NegativeSalary : JobError
 ```

-Now that we have defined the domain model and the module containing the algebra to access it and the errors we'll use along the way, it's time to show how the new Raise DSL works.
+Now that we have defined the domain model, the module containing the algebra to access it and the errors we'll use along the way, it's time to show how the new Raise DSL works.

 ## 3. The Raise DSL

 The Raise DSL is a new way to handle typed errors in Kotlin.
-Instead of using a wrapper type to address both the happy path and errors, the `Raise<E>` type describes the possibility that a function can raise a logical error of type `E`.
-So, instead of returning a `Raise<E>`, a function that can raise an error of type `E` must execute in a scope that can also handle the error.
+Instead of using a wrapper type to address both the happy path and errors, **the `Raise<E>` type describes the possibility that a function can raise a logical error of type `E`**.
+A function that can raise an error of type `E` must execute in a scope that can also handle the error.

 In this sense, the `Raise<E>` is very similar to the `CoroutineScope`, which describes the possibility for a function to execute suspending functions using structural concurrency (see the article [Kotlin Coroutines - A Comprehensive Introduction](https://blog.rockthejvm.com/kotlin-coroutines-101/) for further details).